 Clients have the freedom to choose whether to enter into or remain in a professional relationship.
-To make informed choices, clients need adequate information about the working relationship and the career professional.
-Career professionals have an obligation to review in writing and orally the rights and responsibilities of both the career professional and the recipient of services prior to the beginning of the working relationship.
-Further, informed consent is an ongoing part of the professional relationship, and career professionals appropriately document discussions of informed consent throughout the working relationship.
+To make informed choices, clients need adequate information about the working relationship and the career development professional.
+Career development professionals have an obligation to review in writing and orally the rights and responsibilities of both the career development professional and the recipient of services prior to the beginning of the working relationship as appropriate.
+Further, informed consent is an ongoing part of the professional relationship, and career development professionals appropriately document discussions of informed consent throughout the working relationship.